Home Resources Bow anatomy & construction Bow Handle: Parts, Materials & Grip Technique

 Bow Handle: Parts, Materials & Grip Technique

-Bow handles are manufactured in three common materials, each with distinct trade-offs:
+Bow handles are produced in three common materials, each with clear trade-offs:

-• Wood: Traditional and relatively inexpensive, with some scope for customization.
+• Wood: Traditional and relatively affordable, with some scope for customization.
 Wooden handles tend to be heavier and less durable than modern alternatives.
+Micarta as a grip material is sometimes used alongside wood in traditional builds.

 • Aluminum: Lightweight, durable, and stable.
-Aluminum bow handles accept a range of color finishes and are a mid-to-upper price option for most archers.
+Aluminum bow handles accept a range of color finishes and sit in the mid-to-upper price range for most archers.

-• Carbon fiber: The lightest and stiffest option, offering excellent stability and accuracy.
-Carbon fiber handles are also the most expensive.
+• Carbon fiber: The lightest and stiffest option, offering excellent stability.
+Carbon fiber handles carry the highest price point of the three.

 Grip Section

-The grip is where the archer's hand contacts the bow handle.
-A well-designed grip promotes consistent hand placement and proper form.
-Many grips are covered in leather or rubber to reduce slipping and absorb shock at the shot.
-Proper archery grip technique places pressure on the meaty pad of the thumb rather than across the full palm — this minimizes bow torque, the side-to-side twist of the riser that sends arrows left or right.
-For a deeper look at grip styles and wrist positions, see our full archery grip types, styles, and technique guide.
-A related issue to understand is the heel technique in archery, where pressure shifts to the heel of the hand and commonly causes arrows to hit high.
+The grip is the narrower sub-component of the bow handle where the bow hand makes contact.
+Correct archery grip technique places pressure on the meaty pad of the thumb, with knuckles sitting at roughly a 45-degree angle to the riser.
+This setup minimizes bow torque — the side-to-side twist that sends arrows left or right.
+The throat (also called the pivot point) is the deepest part of the grip and the reference point from which brace height is measured.
+For a full breakdown of wrist positions and grip styles, see the archery grip types, styles, and technique guide.
+A related form error is the heel technique in archery, where pressure shifts to the heel of the hand and commonly causes arrows to strike high.

 Arrow Rest